Thank you for your interest in writing for the Pearson Students Blog!

 - If your blog is accepted and your draft is finalized, the Pearson Students Blog team will schedule your blog to be published on the Pearson Students Blog site.
 Be sure to link to your published blog from your Linkedin and list your published blog in accomplishments.
 This is a BIG opportunity to be PUBLISHED, celebrate it!

-- If possible, submit your pitch with your college (.edu) e-mail address.
+- If you are not a Pearson Campus Ambassador, submit your pitch with your college (.edu) e-mail address.

 Here are some example blog pitches: